UPPMAX/HPC-python/docs/day3/seaborn/README.md

 :::

-In that documentation, find the software module to load the package.
+In that documentation, find the software module to load the `seaborn` Python package.

 :::{admonition} Answer: where is the `seaborn` documentation?
 :class: dropdown